inammar/Terms-and-definitions-Selenium-TestNG/README.md

        close() - closes the current window and if it is the last window, closes the browser.

-       quit() - terminates the driver closing all associated window.
+       quit() - terminates the driver closing all associated windows.

 #### 5.2.
 Basic interactions that can be done on a web element